gibbok/notes-next-js/README.md

 Rendering strategies:
 https://nextjs.org/learn/seo/rendering-and-ranking/rendering-strategies

-Next.js support AMP although Google dropped AMP pages as a requirement
+Next.js support AMP although Google dropped AMP pages as a requirement.

 Dynamic Imports for Components used defer the loading of this component until it's required by the user which can help to improve First Input Delay (FID).

 Next.js has built-in Automatic Webfont Optimization.
 By default, Next.js will automatically inline font CSS at build time, eliminating an extra round trip to fetch font declarations.
 This results in improvements to First Contentful Paint (FCP) and Largest Contentful Paint (LCP).

-Next.js provides a built-in Script component that optimizes loading for any third-party script while giving developers the option to decide when to fetch and execute it. use the `Script` which helps to improve Largest Contentful Paint (LCP).
+Next.js provides a built-in Script component that optimizes loading for any third-party script while giving developers the option to decide when to fetch and execute it.
+Use the `Script` which helps to improve Largest Contentful Paint (LCP).